Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: QCD for large scale random matrices

 \subsection{QCD with Block-Sparse Pre-Change Dispersion Matrix $\mathbf{\Sigma}_0$}

 As discussed above, if the pre-change dispersion matrix $\mathbf{\Sigma}_0$ is not diagonal, then the pre-change parameter $J_0\neq 1$.
-If $\mathbf{\Sigma}_0$ is block-sparse with degree $k \ll p$, then by Theorem~\ref{thm:CorrScr}, $|J_0-1|$ is small.
-This motivates the use of Lorden's test as in \eqref{eq:taug} for QCD, but then Theorem~\ref{thm:Lorden} no longer applies since $f_{J_0}$ with $J_0=1$ is a mis-specification of the true pre-change distribution.
-In this section we analyze the performance of Lorden's GLR test for $\{f_J\}$ vs $f_1$ when the samples are drawn from a density $g$.
-The theorem proven below is in fact applicable to a broader class of scalar parameter exponential families, not just to the $\{f_J\}$ family \eqref{eq:PDF_V_delta1} considered in this paper.
+If $\mathbf{\Sigma}_0$ is block-sparse with degree $s$, then by part 2 of Theorem~\ref{thm:CorrScr}, $|J_0-1|$ is small.
+This motivates the use of Lorden's test as in \eqref{eq:taug} for QCD.
+However, Theorem~\ref{thm:Lorden} no longer applies since $f_V(\cdot; J_0)$ with $J_0=1$ is a mis-specification of the true pre-change distribution.
+In this section we extend Theorem~\ref{thm:Lorden} to cover stopping rules specified by Lorden's GLR test for $\{f_V(\cdot; J)\}$ vs $f_V(\cdot; 1)$ under this kind of mismatch.
+The theorem proven below is in fact applicable to a broader class of scalar parameter exponential families, not just to the $\{f_V(\cdot; J)\}$ family \eqref{eq:PDF_V_delta1} considered in this paper.